KEEP FIGHTING TO SAVE MUSIC ONLINE

 We would like to thank all the Euro MPs who backed this important change in the face of a barrage of misinformation.

 A huge thank-you also to all our UK Music members as well as all the other creators and campaigners who fought so hard to secure this vital change.
 It is a huge step forward for creators, the UK music industry and the millions who love the music we produce.

-Our campaign - called #LoveMusic - supports these important changes.
+UK Music spearheaded our award-nominated campaign - called #LoveMusic - to fight for these important changes.